Little Britain (TV series): The Big Night In, 2020

-The concept was revived for The Big Night In, a 23 April 2020 telethon held during the COVID-19 pandemic, in a skit which had the pair revisiting a number of characters.
+The concept was revived for The Big Night In, a 23 April 2020 telethon held during the COVID-19 pandemic, in a skit which had the pair revisiting several characters.
 Social distancing requirements meant that they appeared in separate video feeds from their own homes, and used improvised costumes.

 Cast and characters

 As a sketch show, Little Britain features many characters with varying degrees of costume and makeup.
 Matt Lucas and David Walliams play all the main characters in the show.
-Tom Baker narrates and Paul Putner, Steve Furst, Sally Rogers, David Foxxe, Samantha Power, Yuki Kushida, and Stirling Gallacher regularly appear as several different characters.
+Tom Baker narrates and Paul Putner, Steve Furst, Sally Rogers and Stirling Gallacher regularly appear as several different characters.

-Other regular cast include: Anthony Head as the Prime Minister, Ruth Jones as Myfanwy, Charu Bala Chokshi as Meera, and Joann Condon as Fat Pat.
+Other regular cast members include Anthony Head as the Prime Minister, Ruth Jones as Myfanwy, and Joann Condon as Pat.

-Locations

 Broadcast

-A two-part Christmas special, Little Britain Abroad, was broadcast in December 2006 and January 2007.
-This makes a total of 25 episodes to date.
-There has also been the Little Britain Live show.
+A two-part Christmas special, Little Britain Abroad, was broadcast in December 2006 and January 2007, bringing the total number of episodes to 25.
+There was also the Little Britain Live show.